 Free The Tone Flight Time Digital Delay

 Responding to strong requests from players all over the world, the FLIGHT TIME FT-2Y is now being introduced as the successor to the FT-1Y (FLIGHT TIME) that ended production in 2016.
 The FLIGHT TIME FT-2Y is redesigned not only the analog and power supply circuits but also the digital circuits and firmware to realize dramatic improvements in sound quality.
 While keeping all of the FT-1Y’s ample feature set (including the world’s first Realtime BPM Analyzer*1, *2, Delay Time Offset features, etc.), the FT-2Y has further advanced in both sound quality and functionality with the addition of instrument/line level switching, instant preset switching, MIDI out function.
-Pursuing higher sound quality and ease of use we concentrated the latest technologies of FREE THE TONE upon this unparalleled delay effects unit “FLIGHT TIME FT-2Y”.
+Pursuing higher sound quality and ease of use Free The Tone concentrated the latest technologies upon this unparalleled delay effects unit “FLIGHT TIME FT-2Y”.
 Experience its sound!

 |Number of Presets||99 (User Presets: 90, Factory Presets: 9)|

 |Max.
 Input level||INST +2 dBm / LINE +13 dBm|

 |Controls||RATE, HI-CUT, DEPTH L/C/R, DRY MIX, LEVEL|

 |Terminals||Standard 1/4" phone jack (IN, OUT, HOLD)|

 |Dimensions||146W x 120.5D x 57H mm (incl. protuberances such as jacks)|

 32-bit High-precision DSP - With high-speed calculation performed by a 32-bit high-precision DSP, the FLIGHT TIME pursues sonic quality equal to that of famous classic rack type high quality delay units, without using simulation or modeling.